gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Ten strides away from him, Erileine's father and grandfather stood back to back surrounded by a circle of Hett.
-Somehow they had found each other in the darkness and not tried to run each other through by mistake.
+Somehow they had found each other in the darkness and not run each other through by mistake.

 With that thought, the world came back into focus.
 She looked at the casket in her arms.
-She had to get rid of it and its contents before she was discovered.
 The amphitheater ended in a cliff just twenty strides away.
 Heart in throat, she began to pick her way toward it.

 "Drop your weapons *now*!" a familiar voice barked.
 "Do it, or I